 A common criticisms of Christianity is that it is too narrow-minded and exclusive.
 The idea that there is only one path to God sounds intolerant and exclusionary to all other religions.
 Why can’t we each find our way to God in our own way?
 In the beginning we did have perfect unity with God.
 But our sinful nature and our weakness to temptation are what pull us away.
-Most religions require salvation to be earned through adherence to a specific set of practices.
+Most religions require strict adherence to a specific set of practices in order to earn salvation.

 All of us have become like one who is unclean, and all our righteous acts are like filthy rags; we all shrivel up like a leaf, and like the wind our sins sweep us away.Isaiah 64:6

-When we admit our sin and repent it pleases God because he longs to forgive us.
+When we admit our sin and repent we please God who longs to forgive us.
 Repentance is when we feel or express sincere regret or remorse about our wrongdoing, accompanied by desire and efforts to change for the better.

 The Lord is not slow to fulfill his promise as some count slowness, but is patient toward you, not wishing that any should perish, but that all should reach repentance.2 Peter 3:9